cbeck88/lua-primer/README.md

 Compiler Support
 ================

 It is currently tested against `gcc 4.9, gcc 5.3, clang 3.5, clang 3.7`.

-(It should work with all later versions of `gcc` and `clang`.)
+(It should work with all later versions of `gcc` and `clang`, for instance I also use this code at time of writing in another project with clang 3.8 and clang 4.0, but I don't specifically run the primer unit tests there.)

 MSVC support is a work in progress.

-(The appveyor build is currently passing, however, certain features were disabled with `#ifdef` and marked `TODO: MSVC` in order to get it to compile and prevent losing further ground wrt msvc.
-The unit tests themselves are actually passing.)
+The appveyor build is currently passing, however, two parts of the code were disabled with `#ifdef` and marked `TODO: MSVC` in order to get it to compile and prevent losing ground wrt msvc.

-There are only a few problems remaining, but they aren't resolved yet.
+* There is a problem with an instance of lambda capture and parameter packs (see `bound_function.hpp`)
+  I wasn't able to devise a reasonable workaround here unfortunately.
+The `#ifdef` results in us not using a `pcall` when technically we should.
+It means that a memory allocation error could be fatal, instead of recoverable.
+This is bad, but it's rare that it would actually cause a problem.
+* There is a problem with a trait which detects if a type is nothrow swappable.
+  This is really not an essential thing for us, it's only there to enable a minor optimization.
+On MSVC there is a cryptic compilation error related to `std::swap` which I think is a standard library bug, so for now the trait is fixed to yield false on MSVC.

+I'm not aware of any other problems with the MSVC build.
 Patches are welcome!